The nmcli command on Linux Examples and Usages

 #nmcli con add con-name custeth1 type ethernet ifname custeth1 ipv4.method auto

-When we add a new connection, the nmcli command creates a new file in the /etc/sysconfig/network-scripts/ directory and stores all configuration values in it.
+When we add a new connection, the nmcli command creates a new file in the /etc/sysconfig/network-scripts/ directory and stores all configuration values.
 It uses the connection name as the file name with the ifcfg- suffix.

 There are multiple ways to edit a connection configuration file.
-You can directly edit it by using a text editor or can use a network management tool.
+You can directly edit it using a text editor or a network management tool.
 You can also use the nmcli command to edit this file.

 #nmcli con modify custeth1 ipv4.method manual ipv4.address 10.0.0.10/8 ipv4.gateway 10.10.10.1

 You can also view and change the value of a single directive.
-Use the egrep command to print the value of single or multiple directives, and use the modify option with the nmcli con command to change its value.
+Use the egrep command to print the value of single or multiple directives.
+Use the modify option with the nmcli con command to change its value.

 The following commands print, change, and reprint the value of the ONBOOT directive.

-The ONBOOT directive controls the boot time behavior of the connection.
-The boot process starts this connection at the boot time only if you set its value to yes.
+The ONBOOT directive controls the connection's boot time behaviour.
+The boot process starts this connection at boot time only if you set its value to yes.

 The nmcli command also offers an interactive editor to edit a connection.
 To edit a connection named custeth1 using the interactive editor, use the following command.